-Unfortunately there are reasons to doubt the capacity of any central leadership at this point.
-The pattern of violence in Iraq is highly localized and does not have the features of organized conflict implied by the frequently used terms "insurgency" or "civil war".
-Moreover the level of violence is probably substantially greater than is being reported, an ominous fact that undermines the claim of significant progress.
-It is increasingly evident that the forceful removal of the Saddam Hussein regime triggered such a profound disintegration of Iraqi society that basic legal order could not be preserved anywhere in the country.
+It is increasingly evident that the forceful removal of the Saddam Hussein regime triggered such a profound disintegration of Iraqi society that basic legal order could not be preserved.
 In the absence of effective restraint, violent predators have emerged whose actions are not directed by any purpose that might be subject to negotiated settlement on a national scale.

 The breakdown of legal order is apparent in two basic statistical observations.
-First, using standard epidemiological methods, researchers at Johns Hopkins University's School of Public Health estimated that more than 600,000 excess deaths from violent causes occurred throughout Iraq between 2003 and 2006 and that no part of the country escaped the affliction.
-Their estimate is nearly ten times greater than estimates of civilian casualties based on Pentagon reports and records compiled by the independent Iraq Body Count (IBC) which aggregates international press reports.
-Second, comparisons with data from other conflicts reveal that many fewer large incidents involving fatalities of 500 or more have occurred in Iraq indicating that violence there has been conducted on an unusually small scale.
+First, using standard epidemiological methods, researchers at the Johns Hopkins University's School of Public Health estimated that more than 600,000 deaths from violent causes occurred in Iraq between 2003 and 2006 and that no part of the country escaped the affliction.
+Their estimate is nearly 10 times greater than estimates of civilian casualties based on Pentagon reports and records compiled by the independent Iraq Body Count, which aggregates international press reports.

+Second, comparisons with data from other conflicts reveal that many fewer large incidents involving fatalities of 500 or more have occurred in Iraq, indicating that violence there has been conducted on an unusually small scale.
 This is consistent with violence that is not being orchestrated by a small number of large groups, but is instead being generated spontaneously by conditions on the ground.